yosinski/GitResultsManager/README.md

 Installing
 ---------------------

-### One line install:
+### One line global install:

     git clone https://github.com/yosinski/GitResultsManager.git && \
     cd GitResultsManager && \
     sudo python setup.py install && \
     sudo cp resman resman-td git-recreate /usr/local/bin/

 Replace /usr/local/bin with another location on your path, if desired.
+If installing the Python packages in youe home directory (perhaps using virtualenv), you should skip the first `sudo`, and if installing scripts in your home directory, skip the second.